 You know that these companies are reliable, and they have regular payouts, which keep on increasing to get you that compound interest.

-If you are looking to use your dividends as a way of supplementing your income, or even if your dividends end up being your sole income source in your retirement, you can sleep a little easier with these Kings and Aristocrats fighting in your corner.
+If you are looking to use your dividends as a way of supplementing your income, or even being your sole income source in your retirement, you can sleep a little easier with these Kings and Aristocrats fighting in your corner.

 Dividends Offer Tax Advantages